 What are the UID and GID of the root?

-In Linux, the root user is assigned to UID 0 and GID 0.
+Both the UID and GID of the root user are 0 in Linux.
 The root user is the supreme one among all users in the Linux system.
 Moreover, the root user can exercise all kinds of special powers in a Linux-based system.
 To conclude, It is not the naming that makes it supreme but this special UID and GID.

 Relaed Articles